AstickDutta/E-Commerce-Site/README.md

   - excerpt
   - release date
   - ISBN
-- Make sure the unique constraints are not violated when a making the update
+- Make sure the unique constraints are not violated when making the update
 - Check if the bookId exists (must have isDeleted false and is present in collection).
 If it doesn't, return an HTTP status 404 with a response body like [this](#error-response-structure)
 - Return an HTTP status 200 if updated successfully with a body like [this](#successful-response-structure)
 - Also make sure in the response you return the updated book document.